 (d) Social security number cards.
 A person who is assigned a social security number will receive a social security number card from SSA within a reasonable time after the number has been assigned.
 (See § 422.104 regarding the assignment of social security number cards to aliens.)
 Social security number cards are the property of SSA and must be returned upon request.

-(e) Replacement of social security number card—(1) When we may issue you a replacement card.
-We may issue you a replacement social security number card, subject to the limitations in paragraph (e)(2) of this section.
-In all cases, you must complete a Form SS-5 to receive a replacement social security number card.
-You may obtain a Form SS-5 from any Social Security office or from one of the sources noted in paragraph (b) of this section.
-For evidence requirements, see § 422.107.
+(e) Replacement of social security number card— (1) When we may issue you a replacement card.
+We may issue you a replacement Social Security number card, subject to the limitations in paragraph (e)(2) of this section.
+You must complete a prescribed application to receive a replacement Social Security number card.
+We follow the evidence requirements in § 422.107 when we issue you a replacement Social Security number card.

 (2) Limits on the number of replacement cards.
 There are limits on the number of replacement social security number cards we will issue to you.
 You may receive no more than three replacement social security number cards in a year and ten replacement social security number cards per lifetime.
 We may allow for reasonable exceptions to these limits on a case-by-case basis in compelling circumstances.
 We also will consider name changes (i.e., verified legal changes to the first name and/or surname) and changes in alien status which result in a necessary change to a restrictive legend on the SSN card (see paragraph (e)(3) of this section) to be compelling circumstances, and will not include either of these changes when determining the yearly or lifetime limits.
 We may grant an exception if you provide evidence establishing that you would experience significant hardship if the card were not issued.
 An example of significant hardship includes, but is not limited to, providing SSA with a referral letter from a governmental social services agency indicating that the social security number card must be shown in order to obtain benefits or services.